 When it comes to child custody battles, parents must consider many factors that could impact the judge’s decision.
 One such factor is smoking.
-Smoking can affect a custody battle in several ways, and it’s essential to understand the potential impact it could have on your case.

 One of the primary concerns that courts have when it comes to smoking and child custody is the health risks of secondhand smoke.